4pplet/zmk-config-4pplet/README.md

 https://github.com/4pplet/cyber60

 # Status:
-- Revision B, C and D: Buzzer and RGB led implemented as Bluetooth profile indicators.
+- Revision B, C and D: Buzzer and RGB led implemented as Bluetooth profile indicators but currently only working using a local build: https://github.com/4pplet/zmk
 - Updated to Zephyr 3.0